 How Patient Relations Supports You

 There may be times when you, a family or community member needs help to find information or voice a concern.
-If your healthcare team is unable to help, our patient relations consultant is available to assist you.
+If your healthcare team is unable to help, our patient experience specialist is available to assist you.